azizkhoso/today-I-learned/Ignoring commited files in Git.md

 To ignore tracked files, first add them in .gitignore then run following commands:

-`git rm -r cached .` You made all tracked files untracked.
+`git rm -r --cached .` You made all tracked files untracked.

 `git add .` You tracked all files, but not the ones in .gitignore